-Apple Valley is a medium-sized city located in the state of Minnesota.
-With a population of 51,221 people and 11 constituent neighborhoods, Apple Valley is the 18th largest community in Minnesota.
+Apple Valley is a larger medium-sized city located in the state of Minnesota.
+With a population of 56,374 people and 13 constituent neighborhoods, Apple Valley is the 17th largest community in Minnesota.

-Apple Valley is a decidedly white-collar city, with fully 85.67% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Apple Valley is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Apple Valley who work in office and administrative support (14.01%), sales jobs (13.28%), and management occupations (11.28%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Apple Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Apple Valley is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Apple Valley who work in management occupations (13.12%), office and administrative support (11.10%), and sales jobs (9.60%).

 Also of interest is that Apple Valley has more people living here who work in computers and math than 95% of the places in the US.

-Apple Valley is a somewhat ethnically-diverse city.
+Apple Valley is a very ethnically-diverse city.
 The people who call Apple Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apple Valley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Apple Valley include Irish, Norwegian, Swedish, and English.
+Important ancestries of people in Apple Valley include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Apple Valley is English.
 Other important languages spoken here include Spanish and African languages.